animatlabs/animatlabs.github.io/_posts/2026-02-09-workflowforge-coravel-scheduled-workflows.md

 ### Sending Confirmations

-The final step -- no meaningful compensation needed (you can't unsend an email):
+The final step.
+No meaningful compensation needed (you can't unsend an email):

 ```csharp
 public sealed class SendConfirmationEmailsOperation : WorkflowOperationBase